 One could argue Mississippi, with its 26 casinos, can be part of the conversation.
 But when you dive into how much gambling is concentrated in one state, the answer is relatively simple.

 Known more for its political corruption, Michael Jordan, and deep-dish pizza (one of the finest tourist traps in America), Illinois is not a state the general audience associates with gambling.
 The state does indeed have an abundance of gambling options, but the lack of a centralized hub will never give it the appeal of Las Vegas or Atlantic City.

-But when you analyze Illinois as a whole, that is an entirely different equation.
+But when you analyze betting in Illinois as a whole, that is an entirely different equation.

 In a world where the Professional and Amateur Sports Protection Act (PASPA) has been repealed, online poker is gaining traction, and putting lottery games online are all slowly becoming the norm, Illinois has gradually positioned itself to become the next gambling mecca.

 A well-oiled gambling machine exists in the Midwest